Sabretooth (film): Plot

 Though Catherine steals his revolver, Thatcher recovers his rifle and they head for the mine, where only Casey and Trent remain alive, and where the sabretooth has Trent trapped.
 Thatcher hands Catherine his rifle and tells her to shoot the sabretooth in case it gets past him, then he heads to an opening at the top of the mine.
-He and Casey hit the sabretooth with a tranquilizer and Trent escapes.
-After they are all outside, Thatcher sends them on and tries to kill the sabretooth, but finds that Catherine has unloaded his rifle.
+He and Casey tranquilize the sabretooth, and Trent escapes.
+After they are all outside, Thatcher sends them on and tries to kill the sabretooth, but discovers that Catherine has unloaded his rifle.
 As he runs away, he falls and catches his foot in a bear trap.
-Casey and Trent find him and, after they make spears from saplings, they make it back to a lake where they find Catherine.
+Casey and Trent see him and, after making spears from saplings, return to a lake where they find Catherine.

-After striking Catherine down for nearly getting him killed, Thatcher prepares to go after the sabretooth once more, but Catherine draws his revolver on him, telling him that she does not want to see her creation destroyed.
+After striking Catherine down for nearly getting him killed, Thatcher prepares to go kill the sabretooth once more, but Catherine draws his revolver on him, telling him that she does not want to see her creation destroyed.
 Before she can kill him, Trent kicks the gun out of her hand, but is shot.
-The revolver slides down the cliff and the sabretooth reappears.
-Catherine tries to warn the beast off, but is killed by her own creation.
+The revolver slides down the cliff, and the sabretooth reappears.
+Catherine tries to warn the beast off, but her creation kills her.
 Thatcher tricks the sabretooth into jumping on his spear and throws it down a ledge, killing it.
-Later Thatcher, Casey, and Trent head back to the summer camp where Casey works.
+Later, Thatcher, Casey, and Trent head back to the summer camp where Casey works.